uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 2. sort phi in decreasing order
 ```

-> _The Shapley value ($\phi$) represents the contribution of each respective variable towards the predicted valued compared to the average prediction for the data set._
+> _The Shapley value ($$\phi$$) represents the contribution of each respective variable towards the predicted valued compared to the average prediction for the data set._

 We use `Shapley$new` to create a new Shapley object.
 For this data set it takes about __9 seconds__ to compute.
 The time to compute is largely driven by the number of predictors but you can also control the sample size drawn (see `sample.size` argument) to help reduce compute time.
 If you look at the results, you will see that the predicted value of 0.667 is 0.496 larger than the average prediction of 0.17.
 The plot displays the contribution each predictor played in this difference of 0.496.